kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## Object
 A sized payload of bytes within a group.

-This provides framing, that is useful in some applications.
+This currently only provides framing, which is useful in some applications.

-## Datagram
-A sized payload of bytes within a track, served via a QUIC datagram.

-Datagrams members of a track that are distinct from Groups/Objects.
-A publisher transmits them at most once based on the provided priority/TTL.
-A datagram does not contain a sequence number and the application is responsible for any reordering.

-# Control Streams
-MoqTransfork uses bidirectional streams to coordinate between peers.

 # Control Streams
 Bidirectional streams are used for control messages.